There are many nuances and technical approaches to optimization, but SEO fundamentals are surprisingly simple.

 Search engines have gotten very good at reading content like a human and knowing which answers will be most appealing to search traffic.
 In addition, voice search tools are now reading content aloud, so simple language that reads aloud well will be even more highly prized in the future.

-To create readable content:
+To create readable content follow these SEO fundamentals: